AxaFrance/react-toolkit/CONTRIBUTING.md

 You can find the list of supported browser in the [List of supported browsers](./README.md#list-of-supported-browsers) section of the README.

-If you are developping on a Mac, you will find some Virtual Machines to help you test, on [Microsoft Edge Tools](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) webiste.
+If you are developing on a Mac, you will find some Virtual Machines to help you test, on [Microsoft Edge Tools](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) webiste.

 ### Documentation